itpp-labs/odoo-development/docs/dev/debug/logs.rst

 Logs
 ====

-There are several places where you can get logs
+There are several places where you can get logs.

+It's better to activate developer (debug) mode in browser when you are looging for logs.

 Error Message
 -------------